stephenjwilson/MeTeOR/README.md

 #### Time, space, and memory

  - PubMed Data:  This project runs on [the NLM bulk downloads](https://www.nlm.nih.gov/databases/download/pubmed_medline.html).
 The raw XML can take upwards of 280 GB of space.
-The pipeline can also be run off specific que
+The pipeline can also be run off specific queries, as was done for the publication version of the code; however, this method takes a very long time to obtain data from PubMed, so please allow 2-3 days depending on download speeds.
  - All code was run on an Intel® Core™ i7-4820K CPU @ 3.70GHz × 8 with 64 GB RAM.
 From start to finish, everything should complete within a week.
  - The Non-negative Matrix Factorization (NMF) conducted in the analysis part of the pipeline and run in MATLAB can be very time and memory intensive.
 If you chose to, you can download [pre-computed results](#raw-data-and-results) to greatly increase the speed of analysis.